ambiaahmed1/Shoe-Store-Automation/README.md

 Given I am customer
 When I view the brands from the drop down
-Then I will see 254 brand names in alpha numeric case sensitive
+Then I will see 254 brand names in alpha numeric